Benefits of Single Leg Exercises

 How to do it:

-• Stand on a step with heels hanging off and lift onto the ball of your foot.
+• Stand on a step with heels hanging off and lift the ball off your foot.

 • Raise your heel as high as possible, squeezing at the top.
 Control the descent back down.